 What Is a Guardianship Under Florida Law?

 Under Chapter 744 of the Florida Statutes, a guardian is a person or entity appointed to exercise the legal rights of a person who is considered incapacitated.
 Guardianship is established by legal proceedings in Florida circuit court.
-(NOTE: The following information does not apply to people with developmental disabilities.)

 Who Is a Guardian Under Florida Law?